wallberg/blog/_drafts/review-acquiring-genomes.md

 So if all life on the planet is connected and life is made up of the same material as the planet, how are life and the planet connected?
 Next we meet James Lovelock who introduced the Gaia Hypothesis, that the living and non-living components of the Earth's spheres affect each other.
 By spheres, I mean biosphere, atmosphere, hydrosphere, lithosphere, etc. The non-living matter is not static; it wasn't the way it is in the past, the life helped shaped it in the same way it has shaped the life.
 Life is composed of minerals and chemicals and water, and life regulates itself, so the planet, composed of many entangled spheres is organism-like in many ways.
 The authors contend his hypothesis now has enough evidence to be considered a Theory.

+{% include note.html content="QUOTE p 68: The simple but important assertion made in this chapter is that the natural selector is Gaia.
+Gaia, the biosphere, is best understood as the whole Earth's surface of interacting conditions and the biota, living matter, naturally organized into ecosystems. \"Biota\" or total biomass refers to flora, fauna, and microbiota taken together.
+Natural selection is one of the means by which Gaia, the self-regulating system, maintains itself as a dynamic but stable entity." %}

 Here are some of the ways this regulation occurs:

 * Soil would not exist without biological activity (e.g. worms, etc.)